discokalle/musicle/ideas.md

 - Add push notiflications using Firebase (e.g., for inviting people to queue sessions)

 - In the end:
+  - Add a prompt that tells a user how their Spotify data will be used in the app if they choose to connect (e.g., used for playback in queue session if they host, or to display their Spotify stats on their profiles which other users also can see)
   - Update RTDB rules
   - Polish the design parts and select a suitable theme
   - Go through and remove console logs (at least those exposing private info)